AyumiLiow/mgmt6110_problem_set_1/PROMPTS.md

 with the text
 "See when your friends are free.
 Find a time that works." change nothing else.
 ```
-**What came back:** Correct, 1 files touched.
+**What came back:** Correctly updated, 1 files touched.
 Sub-header updated.
-**What I changed next and why:** More description to the header of "This Week's Time Slots", to give users a better understanding of the app's objective.
+**What I changed next and why:** More description to the header of "This Week's Time Slots", to give users more clarity and a better understanding of the app's objective. tested how the screen looked with and without the sub-header

 ---